Brief data for post 13 -steel beam

 Solved problem 4-6, for which the flexure strength is required.

-2-Get the maximum un-braced length that will let the shape reach its plastic moment strength Lp.
+Get the maximum un-braced length to let the shape reach its plastic moment strength Lp.
 The relevant equation for Lp is introduced from Lp=300*ry/sqrt(Fy).
 We need to get these data from AISC table 1-1.
-The Lp value is 5.55 feet.
-Our given bracing length is 6 feet, the condition is that the bracing length is bigger than Lp.
-Please refer to the third slide image for more details.
+The LP value is 5.55 feet.
+Our given bracing length is 6 feet, and the condition is that the bracing length is bigger than Lp.
+Please refer to the slide image for more details.

 Estimate the lp value from the formula